jovialgent/ivx-js/docs/developer/tutorial.video.iphone-inline.md

 ## Special Notes

 As you can see from the example, the play button for the player is still visible.
-The documentation for this library will tell you how to use CSS to hide it.
+The documentation for the iphone-inline-video library will tell you how to use CSS to hide it.